English Online Dictionary. What means horse? What does horse mean?

 - In gymnastics, a piece of equipment with a body on two or four legs, approximately four feet high, sometimes (pommel horse) with two handles on top.

-- (nautical) Type of equipment.
+- (nautical) A type of equipment.

 - A rope stretching along a yard, upon which men stand when reefing or furling the sails; footrope.